Bombay riots: Justice B.N. Srikrishna Commission

 Justice Srikrishna, then a relatively junior Judge of the Bombay High Court, accepted the task of investigating the causes of the riots, something that many of his colleagues had turned down.
 For five years until 1998, he examined victims, witnesses and alleged perpetrators.
 Detractors came initially from left quarters who were wary of a judge who was a devout and practising Hindu.
 The commission was disbanded by the Shiv Sena led government in January 1996 and on public opposition was later reconstituted on 28 May 1996; though when it was reconstituted its terms of reference were extended to include the Bombay bomb blasts that followed in March 1993.

+The report documented the active complicity of the Bombay Police in targeting Muslims while protecting the Shiv Sena activists during the riots.

 The report of the commission stated that the tolerant and secular foundations of the city were holding even if a little shakily.
 Justice Srikrishna indicted those he alleged as largely responsible for the second phase of the bloodshed and to some extent the first, the Shiv Sena.

 The report was criticised as "politically motivated".
 For a while, its contents were a closely guarded secret and no copies were available.
 The Shiv Sena government rejected its recommendations.
 Since under the Commissions of Inquiry Act, an Inquiry is not a court of law (even if it conducts proceedings like a court of law) and the report of an inquiry is not binding on Governments, Srikrishna's recommendations cannot be directly enforced.
-To date, the recommendations of the Commission have neither been accepted nor acted upon by the Maharashtra Government.
-Many indicted policemen were promoted by the government and indicted politicians continue to hold high political office even today.